sammo3182/sammo3182.github.io/_posts/1986-2-1-publication.markdown

 ### Under Review

 * Hu, Yue.
+"Culture Marker vs. Authority Marker: How Do Language Attitudes Affect Political Trust?"
+* Hu, Yue.
 "Strategic Communication: Why the Chinese Government Engages in Discourse about Democracy and Why It Matters."
-* Hu, Yue.
-"Are Informal Education Facilities Effective Means for Political Propaganda?
-A Spatial Analysis."
 * Liu, Amy and Yue Hu.
 "The Weight of History: Explaining the Anti-Japanese Sentiments in the Chinese Circle."
 * Claypool, Vicki, William Reisinger, Marina Zaloznaya and Yue Hu.
 "The Pernicious Effect of Petty Corruption on System-Supporting Political Behavior in Post-Soviet States."
-* Claypool, Vicki, William Reisinger, Marina Zaloznaya, Yue Hu, and Jenny Juehring.
-"Tsar Putin and the 'Corruption' Thorn in his Side: The Demobilization of Votes in a Competitive Authoritarian Regime."
-* Yue Hu and Zijie Shao.
-"The Popularity of Political Propaganda in Modern China: A Model of Demands."

 ### Working Project

 * "Measure Political Desirability: An Experimental Method" (with Wenfang Tang).
 * "The Logic of Peaceful Rise: Revisiting the Power-Peace Relationship in International Politics" (with Ray Ou-Yang).
-* "Niche Audience: Chinese Government’s Secret Weapon in Official Media Propaganda" (with Zijie Shao).
+* "The Popularity of Political Propaganda in Modern China: A Model of Demands" (with Zijie Shao)